2 November 1994

 So because of my relative inexperience, it had taken me a while to realize that Bear was worth his weight in gold.

-Which was not the sexless, worker bee shadow of a woman, I currently was.
+Which was not the sexless, worker bee shadow of a woman, I had become.

 Late at night, before I went to sleep, I started writing in a journal.